ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 eksctl create cluster --name test --region us-east-2 --nodegroup-name tgtest --node-type r5.xlarge --nodes 2 --instance-prefix tg --instance-name eks-test
 ```

-## deploy the containers
+## Deploy TG containers
-First, deply the containers on the cluter using the script `tg` from `tigergraph/ecosys` repo.
-The cpu and memory here is used to depoly pods across different vms, we suggest persistent volume, cpu and memory are ~20% smaller than a single vm, so each vm has one pod.
-The usage of the script can be listed using `./tg` command.
-Here, we used the default namesapce `default`.
+First, deply the containers using the script `tg` from [tigergraph/ecosys](https://github.com/tigergraph/ecosys.git).
+We suggest the allocation of persistent volume, cpu and memory to be ~20% smaller than a single machine, so each machine has exactly one pod.
+The usage of script `tg` can be shown by running it without any arguments.
 ```bash
 git clone https://github.com/tigergraph/ecosys.git
 cd ecosys/k8s